Raphael Tsu: Career

 After several years working as a member of the technical staff at Bell Laboratories (BTL) at Murray Hill, NJ, developing an ultrasonic amplifier, a mechanism invented by D. L. White, Tsu moved to the IBM, T.J.
 Watson Research Center in Yorktown Heights, NY as an associate to Leo Esaki beginning a well-known collaboration that yielded a theory of man-made quantum materials, superlattices and quantum wells.

 Tsu later joined the Amorphous Semiconductors Institute (ASI) and directed energy research at Energy Conversion Devices (ECD) near Detroit, MI, as invited by inventor Stan Ovshinsky.
 His contribution included the first experimental determination of the volume fraction of crystallinity for conductivity percolation in amorphous silicon and [germanium], and providing experimental proof of the existence of an intermediate order.
 He discovered experimentally that post annealing with H2 and O2 can drastically remove dangling bond defects in amorphous silicon.

 From 1985 to 1987, Tsu served as the amorphous silicon program group leader at the National Renewable Energy Laboratory (then known as SERI, Solar Energy Research Institute) in Golden, CO.
-His theoretical derivation of the relationship between optical absorption and disorder in amorphous silicon and germanium in terms of fundamental constants shows that the slope of the Tauc plot is uniquely determined by the oscillator strength of the transition, the deformation potential, and the mean deviation of the atomic coordinates obtained from the RDF.
+His theoretical derivation of the relationship between optical absorption and disorder in amorphous silicon and germanium in terms of fundamental constants shows that the slope of the Tauc plot is uniquely determined by the oscillator strength of the transition, the deformation potential, and the mean deviation of the atomic coordinates obtained from the radial distribution function (RDF).

 In 1972, Tsu organized a group and was invited by the Chinese Science Academy that resulted in the first report on the technology in China published in Scientific American.
 This led to his involvement through establishing the first Chinese Scientific delegation visit to the US invited by the US-China Relations Committee of the US Academy of Science.
 During this visit, he worked with the US State Department for the program and logistics on the East Coast.
 This effort contributed to the opening of scientific exchange between the United States and China.

 Invention of the superlattice

 Of all his contributions, Tsu's most important impact has been in the invention of spatially modulated, or periodically layered, materials – the superlattice.
-The structure of a superlattice has remained a highly productive innovation in nanoelectronics well into this century.
-Indeed, Tsu played a pivotal role in the creation, invention, and development of synthetic periodic superlattice materials and devices that functionally depend on these artificially fabricated two-dimensional multiple-quantum well structures while working in Leo Esaki’s Exploratory Device Research Group in the IBM Watson Laboratories.
+The structure of a superlattice has remained a highly productive innovation in nanoelectronics well into the 21st century.
+Indeed, Tsu played a pivotal role in the creation, invention, and development of synthetic periodic superlattice materials and devices that functionally depend on these artificially fabricated two-dimensional multiple-quantum well structures while working in Leo Esaki's Exploratory Device Research Group in the IBM Watson Laboratories.
 Tsu introduced the idea of alternating layers of different material, A/B, with the correct band-edge offset.
-While at IBM, Tsu worked closely with another notable scientist, the late L. L. Chang.
+While at IBM, Tsu worked closely with L. L. Chang.
 Ray's theoretical analysis at IBM led to the important concept of modulation doping for carrier mobility enhancement independently of, and prior to, the work of Dingle, et al. at Bell Labs.